danielfett/draft-dpop/mainmatter.md

 # Security Considerations {#Security}

 [ todo ]
+    * Token replay detection via jti, see RFC 7253, common state on AS
     * AS/RS MUST check `typ` in JWTs!
     * Actually sender-constraining access tokens (or any token which is not one-time use) without introducing a state is not possible.
     * Using time for AT pop token enables precomputing attacks
     * mTLS stronger against intercepted connections
-  *
+    * is not a client auth method; designed for any client auth method; compatible with `private_key_jwt`